triblatron/dagui/README.md

 * VulkanSceneGraph for integration demos
 * freetype for text rasterisation
 * pango for text layout including underlining
-* freeglut for OpenGL text demo
-* glfw for the OpenGL renderer demo
+* glfw for the OpenGL text, renderer demos
 * glew for OpenGL support beyond version 1.1 on Windows
 * md4c for markdown parsing
 * svgpp for SVG parsing